askarikzm/wifihello/docs/PTA_AUDIT_EXPORTER.md

 ## Overview

-The PTA Audit Log Exporter is a NestJS microservice module for generating PTA-compliant audit log exports for WANCOM ISP.
+The PTA Audit Log Exporter is a NestJS microservice module for generating PTA-compliant audit log exports for NetAxis ISP.
 It supports automated and on-demand generation of regulatory reports required for Pakistan telecommunications compliance.

 ## Regulatory Framework